wawrzynmc/Authentication-client/README.md

 <h2>🧻 Descriptions 🧻</h2>

-Applications allows to perform some basic actions associated with authentication and partly with authorization.
+Application allows to perform some basic actions associated with authentication and partly with authorization.

 The main aim of the project creation was to posses/develop skills connceted with web development.